 Background and Intent: The Competencies provide a conceptual framework describing the required domains for a trusted physician to enter autonomous practice.
-These Competencies are core to the practice of all physicians, although the specifics are further defined by each specialty.
-The developmental trajectories in each of the Competencies are articulated through the Milestones for each specialty.
+These Competencies are core to the practice of all physicians, although the

 IV.B.1.
 The program must integrate the following ACGME Competencies into the curriculum: